 As defined by the Canadian Dental Association, the Commission on Dental Accreditation of Canada, the Canadian Academy of Pediatric Dentistry and the Royal College of Dentists of Canada, " Paediatric Dentistry is that branch and specialty of dentistry concerned with providing primary and comprehensive preventive and therapeutic oral health diagnosis, care and consultative expertise for infants and children through adolescence, including those of all ages with special care needs."
 (JCDA, May 2003, Vol. 69, No. 5)

-Dr. Raymond Lee is the Staff Paediatric Dentist.
-He is a certified paediatric specialist and provides dental care to children and to special needs patients of all ages.
+Dr. Raymond Lee is the Staff Paediatric Dentist and Co-Site Chief.
+He is a certified paediatric specialist and provides dental care to children (0-17 years old) and to special needs patients of all ages.
+At the Schulich School of Medicine & Dentistry, he is an Adjunct Professor and cross-appointed in the Department of Paediatric Surgery.

 Staff dentists and the dental residents/fellows also provide paediatric dental care.
 The residents/fellows are fully qualified dentists who have voluntarily decided to undertake an extra year of training in hospital dentistry prior to moving into private practice or into post-graduate specialty programs.
 Because we are a teaching hospital, the residents/fellows, under the direct supervision of Dr. Lee and/or the staff dentists, may treat patients referred to Paediatric Dentistry.